 The One Piece Trading Card Game has exploded in popularity since its 2022 launch.
-With booster boxes, manga rares, and alt-art leaders regularly selling for hundreds of dollars, where you buy and sell One Piece TCG cards matters more than ever.
-Platform fees can eat 10–13% of every transaction — money that could stay in your pocket.
+With booster boxes, manga rares, serialized prizes, and alt-art leaders regularly selling for serious money, where you buy and sell One Piece TCG cards matters more than ever.
+Platform fees can eat 10–13% of every transaction — money that could stay in your pocket or get passed back to buyers as better prices.

 Fees are the single biggest factor for sellers.
 A 13% fee on a $200 manga rare means $26 gone before you even ship.
 Here's a side-by-side breakdown: